 Married and civil partnership filing information

-If you're married or in a civil partnership, the primary taxpayer is responsible for filing the return and declaring the income for both people.
+If you're married or in a civil partnership and not Independently Taxed the primary taxpayer is responsible for filing the return and declaring the income for both people.

 How tax works for married couples and civil partners